guidefari/here_hugo/content/note/slack.md

 # How to implement slack

+## Team level
-- Team level: If your team routinely completes 15 - 23 story points per sprint, only commit to 15 story points per sprint.
+If your team routinely completes 15 - 23 story points per sprint, only commit to 15 story points per sprint.
 This is the way that’s been recommended by James Shore & Martin Fowler.

+Another approach to apply at the team level, shared by [Bhekani](https://github.com/bhekanik):
+> In my current team we have something called self led initiatives.
+The idea is for **each engineer to spend 10% of their time working on something that’s not in our main roster but that is useful to the product that people want to work on**.
+This means people get the chance to deliver on objectives while still working on things that are interesting to them or things that bother them in the product.
+This has been quite a hit.

+## Individual level
 - One team member with no work assigned, rotates every sprint.
 This one is tricky though, depends a lot on the state of the product, and the experience level of your team.
 This is the [approach taken/recommended by Adam Wathan & Ben Orenstein](https://hackersincorporated.com/episodes/lessons-learned-in-2022-ish#t=8m27s)

 **Q**: _But what if dude that’s not assigned work doesn’t have find anything to do_